menegax/SENG302-Organ-Donation-Management-System/doc/design_decisions.md

 JodaTime will be used for dates and times (i.e. DateTime and LocalDate), not the native Java Date class from utils.

 #### Donor Unique ID
-In order to satisfy story number 43, the user must be able to search for a particular donor and receive one search result.
+In order to satisfy story number 43, the user must be able to search for a particular patient and receive one search result.
 This requires a unique search term to be entered such that duplicates are not returned.

-* we have decided to use a donor's IRD number to distinguish one donor from another, whom have colliding names.
+* we have decided to use a patient's IRD number to distinguish one patient from another, whom have colliding names.
-* we will check for uniqueness within our application by checking if a donor with the IRD already exists.
+* we will check for uniqueness within our application by checking if a patient with the IRD already exists.
 If it already exists an exception is thrown to tell the user this.
-* if there an IRD is entered but there is a collision (i.e another donor has the incorrect IRD) then the incorrect IRD will need to updated before adding the new donor
+* if there an IRD is entered but there is a collision (i.e another patient has the incorrect IRD) then the incorrect IRD will need to updated before adding the new patient

 #### CLI Subcommand Limit
-We have decided that the maximum level of subcommands is three i.e. `donor update donations --option`
+We have decided that the maximum level of subcommands is three i.e. `patient update donations --option`

 #### Gson Library
 We've decided to use Gson library for parsing json files.
 This will be used for saving data to .json and importing data from .json.